Irmã Dulce: Health problems, death and burial

-Canonization
+Beatification and canonisation

-Pontes received the title Servant of God under Pope John Paul II with the beginning of the cause for her beatification in January 2000 under the Archbishop of Salvador da Bahia and Primate of Brazil, Geraldo Majella Agnelo. who examined her virtues, fame of sainthood and the tireless determination of a life dedicated to the needy.
+Pontes received the title Servant of God under Pope John Paul II with the beginning of the cause for her beatification in January 2000 under the Archbishop of Salvador da Bahia and Primate of Brazil, Geraldo Majella Agnelo, who examined her heroic virtues, fame of sainthood and the tireless determination of a life dedicated to the needy.

 In June 2001 the process continued in the Congregation for the Causes of the Saints.
 In June 2003 the Congregation received the positio.
-At that same time, the Vatican formally recognized a miracle performed by the intercession of Pontes.
+At that same time, the Congregation recognized a miracle attributed to the intercession of Pontes.

-On 10 May 2007, in a meeting with Pope Benedict XVI during his visit to Brazil, the Governor of São Paulo and former Presidential candidate José Serra said he would send a letter to the Vatican in favor of Pontes's beatification.
+On 10 May 2007, in a meeting with Pope Benedict XVI during his visit to Brazil, the Governor of São Paulo and former Presidential candidate José Serra said he would send a letter to the Holy See in favor of Pontes's beatification.

 On 20 January 2009, the Congregation for the Causes of Saints unanimously recommended to Pope Benedict XVI that he proclaim Pontes's heroic virtue.
 Pope Benedict XVI approved and on 3 April 2009 granted her the title Venerable.
 Pontes's body was exhumed and examined on 9 July 2010 as part of the beatification process, and was found to be still incorrupt.

-On 27 October 2010, the Archbishop of Salvador announced that the Congregation for the Causes of Saints had recognized a miracle attributed to her intersession, paving the way for her to be beatified.
+On 27 October 2010, the Archbishop of Salvador announced that the Congregation for the Causes of Saints had recognized a miracle attributed to her intercession, paving the way for her to be beatified.
 The pope officially approved on 10 December 2010.
 Pontes was beatified in a Mass on 22 May 2011, in Salvador, Bahia.
 The Mass was presided over by the Archbishop of Salvador and the Primate of Brazil, Cardinal Geraldo Majella Agnelo, who conducted the beatification by mandate of Pope Benedict XVI; the service was attended by about 70,000 people.
 President Dilma Rousseff and Governor Jaques Wagner also attended.

-On 13 May 2019, Congregation of Saints Prefect Angelo Becciu approved a miracle needed to make her a saint.
-The decree recognizing the second miracle was then signed by Pope Francis, thus ensured that Pontes would be canonized.
+On 13 May 2019, Congregation of Saints Prefect Angelo Becciu approved a miracle.
+The decree recognizing the second miracle was then signed by Pope Francis, thus ensuring that Pontes would be canonized.
 It was announced on 1 July 2019 that Pontes would be canonized with four others on 13 October 2019, making her the first Brazilian female saint.